-A little bit of mildew in the shower is normal, even in the cleanest of bathrooms.
+Even in the most spotless bathrooms, a little amount of mildew can develop in the shower.
 But if you see mildew outside the tub area, you might have a pipe leak.

 Mildew on the walls, baseboards, ceilings, or floor in the bathroom or kitchen areas is not normal unless you have a hidden leak somewhere that is introducing moisture to the environment.

 #3.
 Musty Smells